Chapter Activities and Projects

 Oak Tree Restoration Projects

 In 2022 chapter members collected acorns from a 200-year-old oak grove burned in the Holy Fire.
 The grove is part of a 10-acre restoration project created and managed by the Riverside Conservation Authority.
 The acorns were floated to determine viability and held under refrigeration until they sprouted.
-As the oaks sprout, Daughters will plant in containers and upsize them as they grow.
-In approximately two years the saplings will be planted in the conservation area.

 Butterfly Way Station Project